honza/socrates/README.rst

     source env/bin/activate
     pip install socrates

-Or, to get the latest code, you can install from Github.
+Or, to get the latest code, you can install from Github or Bitbucket.

 ::

     pip install -e git://github.com/honza/socrates.git#egg=socrates
+    pip install -e hg+https://honza@bitbucket.org/honza/socrates#egg=socrates

+Please note that the official repo is on Github and the Bitbucket repo is a mirror.
+However, pull requests are accepted from both.

 The next step is to install your templates.
 At the moment, you can choose between `Django templates`_ and `Jinja2 templates`_.
 The default theme uses